Crufro/exocore/_journal/heaven.md

 you can pull from the akashic records just by thinking

-and we'll be posting together in heaven like we do on the internet
+and we'll be posting together like we do on the internet

 seamless communication. cosmology as a medium